Print

 • 1 tbsp sesame oil

-• 1 tsp freshly minced ginger, optional
+• 1 tsp freshly minced ginger (optional)

 • 1 tbsp chilli oil (optional)

-• 2 short cucumbers, cut into chunks
+• 2 Lebanese (short) cucumbers, cut into chunks

 CHICKEN WINGS